 Discovery during a divorce proceeding is often a complicated, stressful and lengthy process for all involved.
 This is especially true when a divorce case requires a child custody hearing.
 It is important to seek the counsel of an experienced family law attorney who has handled child custody cases in California in the past during your lawsuit.

 The right lawyer can help you work through legal issues with your ex-spouse during child custody settlement negotiations or at trial.
 This includes guiding you through the discovery process and helping you obtain admissible evidence to support your custody case.
-For more information about gathering evidence for a custody case, contact the San Diego divorce lawyers at Boyd Law.
+For more information about gathering evidence for a custody case, contact the divorce lawyers at Boyd Law in San Diego.